Clean tools are crucial for optimal performance, but even more importantly, it can help prevent infection when accidents occur.

 - Hold shears with tips pointing down with the blades open about at a 45º, put a couple drops of shear or clipper oil at the pivot point, open and close shears and let sit over night.

 - In the morning, hold the shears in a downward position and open and close open and close the shears.
 The oil from the night before will flush out the hair that gets built up in the pivot point of the blades.

-Click here to watch the video on how to properly oil and clean your shear!
+Watch the video below on how to properly oil and clean your shear:

 Razors: Clean Every Day

 - Carefully remove the used blade and discard.

 - Use rubbing alcohol and a cotton ball to remove styling aid and/or cutting lotion residue from all metal parts of the razor, including finer tangs and finger holes.

 - Carefully insert new blade.

 Sam recommends using a new razor blade after every cut to ensure ease of glide through the hair.

 Iron plates are made of many different substances and it's imperative to keep them all clean for smooth, shiny hair.